jrpotter/bookshelf/README.md

 This project has absorbed [doc-gen4](https://github.com/leanprover/doc-gen4) to ease customization.
-In particular, the `DocGen4` module found in this project allows generating PDFs and including them into the navbar.
+In particular, the `DocGen4` module found in this project allows generating PDFs and including them in the navbar.
 To generate documentation and serve files locally, run the following:

 ```bash